How do I provide student feedback with Turnitin Feedback Studio?

 Regardless of whether or not grades for an assignment in the Assignments tool have been released, the Feedback Studio report will become available to students immediately after Turnitin has processed the report and returned it to Sakai.
 This assumes, of course, that the assignment is set to 'Allow students to view report'.
 (See How do I use Turnitin?)

-Instructors who prefer to release Feedback Studio reports to students sometime later can do so with the following steps:
+Instructors who prefer to release Feedback Studio reports to students at a more controllable time can do so with the following steps:

 - When initially creating the assignment, leave unchecked 'Allow students to view report'.